In this Section

 BHCC broadly defines service learning to encompass all Community Engagement projects.
 This allows you to participate in a variety of course-related projects.
 You might take part in an action research project in which you interview people, weigh their responses and propose solutions to issues in society.
 You might volunteer at a homeless shelter or an after-school program and connect the experience to concepts covered in your course.
 Or you might go to a local school with classmates and present complex ideas to elementary students.
 Regardless of the project’s structure, you have the chance to actively learn new things related to your course, make personal and professional connections outside of school, and make a difference in society.

 The Office of Community Engagement also hosts and organizes multiple extracurricular volunteer opportunities.
-To learn more, visit the Community Engagement page, drop by Room B211A-B or email firstname.lastname@example.org.
+To learn more, visit the Community Engagement page or ePortfolio page, drop by Room B211A-B or email firstname.lastname@example.org.

 Dean of Students Office